There are so many questions about Peloton bike pedals. I mean, hundreds.

 Are the Peloton shoes necessary with the Peloton pedals?

-On the hand, yes, you must wear cycling shoes with the Peloton pedals.
+On the other hand, yes, you must wear cycling shoes with the Peloton pedals.
 So, make sure you get a pair that can take the aforementioned Look Delta cleats.
-More about Peloton shoes here.
+More about Peloton cleats here.

 Why is my Peloton pedal clicking?